Test Suite¶

 Loading Tests¶

-The loading of test cases is controlled by the modules
+The loading of test cases is controlled by the modules parameter when

-initialising the TestSuite
+initialising the TestSuite:

 from pulsar.apps import TestSuite